jens-koning/internet_shutdowns_india/README.md

 **gov_ack_source**: government acknowledgement or official document describing the shutdown (URL).

 ### Replication
 R code can be run sequentially, starting with script “1_(...)” and ending with script “4_(...)”.
 This codebook refers to the output data, the .rds file "shutdowns_india_2016_22.rds".
+For more details, read Koning_Shutdowns_India.pdf

 ### Spatio-temporal Distribution
 ![districts_shutdown_map_full_ts_log](https://user-images.githubusercontent.com/17031112/235295295-ce850a40-0f31-43c7-b03a-86b8ff507eab.jpg)